Topological Properties of Neumann Domains: Introduction

 \section{Introduction}

-Topological properties of eigenfunctions of the Laplacian on domains and manifolds are of essential interest to mathematical physics in recent years \cite{Proc_Wittenberg,Proc_Kavli}.
-The nodal patterns of eigenfunctions form a major and well developed research direction in this field.
-Nodal sets of eigenfunctions have been studied with respect to their volume \cite{BruGro_mzs72,Bruening_mzs78,DonFef_im88,ColMin_cmp11,HezSog_apde12} and geometry \cite{BouRud_ahp11,BouRud_inv11} and nodal domains of eigenfunctions have been studied with respect to their count \cite{Courant23,BluGnuSmi_prl02,GSS05,Klawonn09,BrFa12} and metric properties \cite{Mangoubi_cmb08,Mangoubi_jta10,Mangoubi_cpde08}.
-The study of a related object has been recently suggested in two independent works by Zelditch \cite{Zel_sdg13} and McDonald, Fulling \cite{McDFul_ptrs13}.
-This object is a partition of the manifold dictated by some gradient flow lines of an eigenfunction $f$ on the manifold.
-The specific gradient flow lines which form the partition are those which are connected to saddle points of $f$ and they are called \emph{Neumann lines} \cite{McDFul_ptrs13}, for reasons to be explained below.
-Similarly to nodal lines which are specific level sets of $f$ (of zero value), Neumann lines are selected gradient flow lines of $f$.
-In this note we deal only with two dimensional manifolds and further restrict to the case of Morse eigenfunctions, for the sake of simplicity.
-In fact, for generic metrics eigenfunctions are in this class as shown in \cite{Uhl_ajm76}.
+Topological properties of Laplacian eigenfunctions on domains and manifolds are of essential interest to mathematical physics in recent years \cite{Proc_Kavli,Proc_Wittenberg}.
+Nodal patterns of eigenfunctions are a major and well developed research area in this field.
+Nodal sets of eigenfunctions have been studied with respect to their volume \cite{Bruening_mzs78,BruGro_mzs72,ColMin_cmp11,DonFef_im88,HezSog_apde12} and geometry \cite{BouRud_ahp11,BouRud_inv11} and nodal domains of eigenfunctions have been studied with respect to their count \cite{BluGnuSmi_prl02,BrFa12,Courant23,GSS05,Klawonn09} and metric properties \cite{Mangoubi_cpde08,Mangoubi_cmb08,Mangoubi_jta10}.
+The study of related notions, called \emph{Neumann lines} and \emph{Neumann domains} has been recently suggested in two independent works by Zelditch \cite{Zel_sdg13} and McDonald, Fulling \cite{McDFul_ptrs13}.
+Neumann lines and Neumann domains form a partition of the manifold, dictated by the eigenfunction.
+The current paper is dedicated to the investigation of those partitions from topological, geometric and spectral perspectives.
+We note that Neumann domains are studied in computational topology and computer graphics, where they are known as Morse-Smale complexes and used for applications such as surface segmentation (see \cite{Zomorodian_05} and references within).

-The complement of the union of all Neumann lines decomposes into connected components which are called (connected) \emph{Neumann domains}.
-The definitions of Neumann lines and Neumann domains appear separately (and unrelatedly) in the recent works mentioned above \cite{Zel_sdg13,McDFul_ptrs13}.
-We rephrase these previous definitions (see definitions \ref{def:ND_using_CW_complex}, \ref{def:ND_using_saddles} in the current paper) and then show that both sets are indeed complementary (propositions \ref{prop:complementary_property_no_boundary} and \ref{prop:complementary_property_with_boundary}).
-The definitions and proofs distinguish between the cases of Riemannian 2-manifolds without boundary (section \ref{sec:no_boundary}) and simply connected Euclidean domains with sufficiently regular boundary (section \ref{sec:with_boundary}).
-The results, however, are common for all of these manifolds.

-The main purpose of this note is to introduce the rigorous study of Neumann domains and their topological and spectral properties.
-In particular, we point out some similarities and differences between Neumann domains and nodal domains and argue that the former have a simpler topological structure.
-Using the notations $f$ for an eigenfunction and $\Omega$ for a connected Neumann domain we now describe the main results of this paper.